lgtateos/Geovisualization-with-Blender/README.md

 ### Generating 4 copies of the surface and viewpoint spheres

-In this step we create 4 copies of the surface model and move each of the viewpoint spheres to the
+In this step, we create four copies of the surface model and move each of the viewpoint spheres to the
 corresponding surface

 __`GUI`__